 Before we dive into the possible reasons that your transactions may be jammed up, you’ll need an understanding of gas, the fuel that drives transactions the Ethereum network.
 Read our explainer on gas here.

-At this point you should check https://ethgasstation.info/ for a currently acceptable gas price.
+If you want to pick a gas price yourself, you should check https://ethgasstation.info/ for a currently acceptable gas price.
 We recommend you use the amount labelled “Gas Price Std (Gwei)” as it should be the best value between speed and cost.
 Update your transaction with that gas price, hit “Accept,” and it should go through shortly.